 To initiate an authorization session between your application and the Security Server, you create an authorization reference.
 The Security Server uses the authorization reference to access the authorization session.
 You pass the authorization reference to almost every Authorization Services function.

 When you request authorization, you send instructions to the Security Server in the form of authorization options.
 The authorization options tell the Security Server how to proceed with the authorization request.
 For example, you can specify that the call is for authorization, partial authorization, or preauthorization.
-You can also specify whether you want to allow the Security Server to interact with the user to perform authentication.
+You can also specify whether you want to allow the Security Server to interact with the user to perform authentication, or request consent.

 To authorize a user, you must pass the Security Server an authorization rights set that contains rights a user needs, such as the right to create a transcript or restart a daemon.
 A right is a named privilege that the application requests on behalf of a user.

 A credential is a token representing an authenticated user that the Security Server stores as part of the authorization session.
 The Security Server uses these credentials as proof of authenticity.
 Credentials expire after a set length of time.
 You can also force their expiration when freeing an authorization reference.

 The Security Server uses a policy database that contains a set of rules.
 A rule is a set of attributes that determine who should be authorized to perform a specific action.
 The Security Server compares the rules with a user’s rights and authentication credentials to determine if the user is authorized to perform a privileged operation.

 Rights that are granted are not stored in the authorization session.
 Instead, every time authorization is performed, the Security Server uses the credentials—or reauthenticates the user, or rerequests consent, if the credentials have expired—and consults the appropriate rule in the policy database to reevaluate the authorization.